 Pear-Thyme Prosecco Cocktail

 This simple drink oozes elegance.
-There is no fancy name, no long story behind it and no unusual ingredients, but this pear-thyme Prosecco cocktail is a tasty one and the fun seasonal cocktail for the cooler months.
+There is no fancy name, no long story behind it, and no unusual ingredients, but this pear-thyme Prosecco cocktail is a tasty one and a fun seasonal cocktail for the cooler months.
 I have always been a fan of bubbles.
-The trend of serving sparkling wines and campaigns with any meal has become more common and I personally could not be more thrilled.
+The trend of serving sparkling wines and campaigns with any meal has become more common and I could not be more thrilled.
 Bubbles go with absolutely everything, even frozen pizza, and I’ve tested that myself.

 pear-thyme prosecco cocktail